MicrosoftDocs/navdevitpro-content-pr/articles/notifications-developing.md

 ```

 ### Defining the notification scope
-The scope is realm in which a notification is broadcast in the client.
+The scope is the realm in which a notification is broadcast in the client.
 There are two different scopes: local and global.
 A local scope notification appears in context of the user's current task, that is, on the page the user is currently working on.
 A global scope notifications are not directly related to the current task.
 These appear on the user's Role Center.
 ```
 MyNotification.MESSAGE := 'This is a notification';
 MyNotification.SCOPE := NOTIFICATIONSCOPE::LocalScope;